Notes

 The same glaze with MgO sourced from a frit (left) and from talc (right).
 The glaze is 1215U.
 Notice how much more the fritted one melts, even though they have the same chemistry.
 Frits are predictable when using glaze chemistry, it is more absolute and less relative.
 Mineral sources of oxides impose their own melting patterns and when one is substituted for another to supply an oxide in a glaze a different system with its own relative chemistry is entered.
 But when changing form one frit to another to supply an oxide or set of oxides, the melting properties stay within the same system and are predictable.

-This chart compares the decompositional off-gassing (Loss on Ignition) behavior of six materials used in ceramic glazes as they are heated through the range 500-1700F.
-It is amazing that some can lose 40%, or even 50% of their weight on firing.
-For example, 100 grams of calcium carbonate will generate 45 grams of CO2!
+This chart compares the decompositional off-gassing (% weight Loss on Ignition) behavior of six glaze materials as they are heated through the range 500-1700F.
+It is amazing how much weight some can lose on firing - for example, 100 grams of calcium carbonate generates 45 grams of CO2!
 This chart is a reminder that some late gassers overlap early melters.
 That is a problem.
-The LOI (% weight loss) of these materials can affect glazes (causing bubbles, blisters, pinholes, crawling).
-Notice talc: It is not finished gassing until 1650F, yet many glazes have already begun melting by then (especially fritted ones).
-Even Gerstley Borate, a raw material, is beginning to melt while talc is barely finished gassing.
-And, there are lots of others that also create gases as they decompose during glaze melting (e.g. clays, carbonates, dioxides).
+The LOI of these materials can affect glazes (causing bubbles, blisters, pinholes, crawling).
+Talc is an example: It is not finished gassing until 1650F, yet many fritted glazes have already begun melting by then.
+Even Gerstley Borate, a raw material, begins to melt while talc is barely finished gassing.
+Dolomite and calcium carbonate Other materials also create gases as they decompose during glaze melting (e.g. clays, carbonates, dioxides).

 Frit shards from the smelting furnace